Our Process

 Cell biology is the branch of science that focuses on the study of cells, their structure, function, and the processes that occur within them.
 It encompasses various aspects of cellular life, including cell division, metabolism, communication, and differentiation.
 Cell biology provides a foundation for understanding the complexity of living organisms, as cells are the basic building blocks of life.

-Three important pieces of information about Cell Biology:
+Three essential pieces of information about Cell Biology:

 Cell biology is the study of cells and their functions.